stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 to follow its minor irregularities, and became impressed with a sense of something moving upon it.
 My pulse mounted a bit feverishly, and I seized quickly on the high-powered binoculars which Compton had quietly offered me.
-Focussing them hastily, I saw at first only a tangle of underbrush on the distant mound&rsquo;s rim&mdash;and then something stalked into the field.
+Focussing them hastily, I saw at first only a tangle of underbrush on the distant mound's rim--and then something stalked into the field.

-  It was unmistakably a human shape, and I knew at once that I was seeing the daytime &ldquo;Indian ghost&rdquo; I did not wonder at the description, for surely the tall, lean, darkly robed being with the filleted black hair and seamed, coppery, expressionless, aquiline face looked more like an Indian than anything else in my previous experience.
-And yet my trained ethnologist&rsquo;s eye told me at once that this was no redskin of any sort hitherto known to history, but a creature of vast racial variation and of a wholly different culture-stream.
+  It was unmistakably a human shape, and I knew at once that I was seeing the daytime  "Indian ghost " I did not wonder at the description, for surely the tall, lean, darkly robed being with the filleted black hair and seamed, coppery, expressionless, aquiline face looked more like an Indian than anything else in my previous experience.
+And yet my trained ethnologist's eye told me at once that this was no redskin of any sort hitherto known to history, but a creature of vast racial variation and of a wholly different culture-stream.
-Modern Indians are brachycephalic&mdash;round-headed&mdash;and you can&rsquo;t find any dolichocephalic or long-headed skulls except in ancient Pueblo deposits dating back 2500 years or more; yet this man&rsquo;s long-headedness was so pronounced that I recognised it at once, even at his vast distance and in the uncertain field of the binoculars.
+Modern Indians are brachycephalic--round-headed--and you can't find any dolichocephalic or long-headed skulls except in ancient Pueblo deposits dating back 2500 years or more; yet this man's long-headedness was so pronounced that I recognised it at once, even at his vast distance and in the uncertain field of the binoculars.
 I saw, too, that the pattern of his robe represented a decorative tradition utterly remote from anything we recognise in southwestern native art.
 There were shining metal trappings, likewise, and a short sword or kindred weapon at his side,